Selected and Translated by Ikram Hawramani

 Referring to the fact that knowledge that is not acted by will be used as evidence against a person on the Day of Judgment.

-Those who use questionable means of making money, even if those means are not clearly prohibited.
+Referring to those who use questionable means to earn money, even if those means are not clearly prohibited.

 Referring to the story mentioned in the Quran, verses 18:60-82.

 The Quran, verse 2:197.
-According to Bukhari 1523 and other narrations, this verse came down as a response to certain Yemenis who would set out on the pilgrimage to Mecca without bringing any provision, so that once they were in Mecca they had to beg.
+According to Bukhari 1523 and other narrations, this verse came down as a response to certain Yemenis who would set out on the pilgrimage to Mecca without bringing any provision, so that once they were in Mecca they had to beg to sustain themselves.

-Ibn al-Jawzi’s opinion is that seekers of knowledge should not choose to be poor if they can help it, for it leads to neediness toward others and various forms of corruption.
+Ibn al-Jawzī’s opinion is that seekers of knowledge should not choose to be poor if they can help it, for it leads to neediness toward others, which leads to moral hazards.
 He recommends that they should seek to become financially independent through the seeking of wealth in lawful ways, until they have sufficient wealth to live a dignified existence.

-A great Companion of the Prophet, peace be upon him.
+One of the great Companions of the Prophet, peace be upon him and his Companions.
 Died in 32 AH.

-In this way destroying them by causing the ink to run off the pages.
+Washing a book was a way of destroying it by causing the ink to run off the pages.